berlysia/EthnicPolyphony/README.md

 - when new Tweet added to timeline
 - Tweets are scrambled (depend on timing to invoke 'connect' and 'reload')
 - Tweets flow down when Tweet prepended
 - memory leak because Tweet cache is unlimited
+- break `resources/view.json` file sometimes

 ## future works